Lucio309/networking-and-cybersecurity-portfolio/Phase1-Networking-Fundamentals/Week1-Network-Fundamentals/README.md

   ##### MAC Address

   - Every device has a physical network interface with a unique MAC address, a 12-character hexadecimal identifier; the first half identifies the manufacturer, and the second half is unique to the device.

+    💡 Trivia: Did you know that MAC addresses can be spoofed?
+A device can pretend to use another device’s MAC, which can trick firewalls or Wi-Fi networks that rely only on MAC filtering.